 World Play Your Ukulele Day is celebrated on February 2 of every year.
-Play Your Ukulele Day was first observed in the year 2011.
-Ukulele is also sometimes known as a uke.
+Play Your Ukulele Day was first observed in 2011.
+The ukulele is also sometimes known as a uke.
 It is a four-stringed musical instrument.
-It is first popular in the late 19th century in Hawaii.
+It was first popular in Hawaii in the late 19th century.
 In Hawaiian, the term Ukulele means jumping flea.
 In the 1880s, this device came into existence.
-Since its origination, World Play Your Ukulele Day has been celebrated every year all around the globe with the slogan “bring the world together, four strings at a time.
+Since its origination, World Play Your Ukulele Day has been celebrated every year all around the globe with the slogan “Bring the world together, four strings at a time.

 I love the ukulele.
 It’s got a beautiful, melodic tone to it.
 There’s something innocent and romantic, and it’s just a grand instrument to play.” – Pierce Brosnan.